Choosing a solid surface countertop: Ceramic worktops pros and cons

-Are ceramic worktops practical
+Are ceramic kitchen worktops practical?

-Ceramic worktops – simply clay
+Ceramic kitchen worktops – pros and cons

-Summing up, ceramic worktops are both practical and aesthetically pleasing.
+Summing up, ceramic worktop is both practical and aesthetically pleasing.
 Although, in their essence they are made from clay, they are engineered in such a way that they can withstand really harsh conditions.
 Finally, they can be fully customised and designed to suit your individual needs.
-Even, smaller kitchens where there’s no place to spare can be jazzed up with ceramic worktops.
+Even, smaller kitchens where there’s no place to spare can be jazzed up with ceramic kitchen worktops.
 Relatively cheap and space efficient such worktops can make great additions to a variety of kitchens, not only contemporary ones with modern design but also traditionally furnished.